Medical Cannabis products are increasingly being touted for their many medical benefits.

-Medical care including psychiatric support is essential for helping individuals cope with and, with time, hopefully, alleviate such symptoms.
+Medical care including psychiatric support is essential for helping individuals cope with and, with time, hopefully alleviate symptoms.

-CMHA recommends that people suffering from PTSD first approach their family doctor.
+CMHA recommends that people suffering from PTSD first consult their family doctor.
 From there, a PTSD sufferer can be referred to a specialist experienced with PTSD.

 Treatments might be one or a combination of:

 - Support groups

 - Antidepressants or anti-anxiety medication

 - Therapy and/or medication for comorbidities (associated conditions)

 While pharmaceutical medications can play a role in the treatment of PTSD, they often come with undesirable side effects and in a worst-case scenario, can be addictive.

 Because of these risks, some PTSD sufferers are turning to medicinal cannabis to help treat PTSD symptoms. disturbance.